The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 milwaukee day trip weekend getaway

-I’ve done all three of these Wisconsin cities as separate day trips, but it’s much tidier to combine them into a weekend getaway.
+I’ve done all four of these Wisconsin cities as separate day trips, but it’s much tidier to combine them into a weekend getaway.

 Kenosha has a surprising number of offbeat activities.
 One must-visit spot is the Jelly Belly Warehouse.
 Take a free tour and taste-test all of the company’s jelly bean flavors, including the weird ones like Toothpaste, Soap, and Dead Fish.

-From Madison, take the hour-long journey west to Spring Green to visit the House on the Rock.
+From Madison, take the journey west to Spring Green to visit the House on the Rock.
 It’s hard to explain this place except to say it’s one of the kookiest attractions in America.
 Imagine a museum, funhouse, and hoarders’ mansion all rolled into one.
+Everyone should visit the House on the Rock once.

 amish country weekend trip from chicago